 He pointed out that more than three quarters of Americans (238 million people), and 2.3 billion people around the world, belong to the Christian faith.

-Dr. Baehr presented highlights of the 2012 Report Friday night at the 20th Annual Faith & Values Awards Gala at the Universal Hilton Hotel in Los Angeles (www.movieguideawards.com).Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Dr. Baehr presented highlights of the 2012 Report Friday night at the 20th Annual Faith & Values Awards Gala at the Universal Hilton Hotel in Los Angeles (movieguideawards.com).Do you enjoy articles like this?
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!